polotno-project/polotno-node/README.md

 # Polotno-node

 Export Polotno JSON into images and pdf files.
-NodeJS package to work with [Polotno Store API](https://polotno.dev/).
+NodeJS package to work with [Polotno SDK](https://polotno.com/).

-Should work fine with lambda functions as well.
+> **🚀 Optimize Your Workflow with Cloud Render API!**
+>
+> Instead of managing your own server infrastructure with `polotno-node`, consider using our [Cloud Render API](https://polotno.com/cloud-render).
+It provides all the powerful export capabilities of Polotno with none of the server maintenance.
+Seamlessly convert your designs into images, PDFs, and videos at scale, with the reliability and speed of cloud-based rendering.
+>
+> **Get started now and focus on what truly matters—creating stunning designs!**

 ## Usage